brenoliradev/svelte-standalone/docs/shadcn.md

 `@tailwind components;`

-_If your target app doesnt include Tailwind, I would recommend you to create a runtime and include these styles only once_
+_If your target app doesn't include Tailwind and you plan to have multiple embedabbles, consider creating [a runtime](/shared) and including these directives once_
 :::

 ## Troubleshooting